JonathanMSifleet/Servlet-Coursework/Readme.md

   $ gcloud app logs tail -s default

 To view your application in the web browser run:
-  $ gcloud app browse --project=servletcoursework-336513"
+    - "gcloud app browse --project=servletcoursework-336513"

 11. After accessing the backend URL, open the file from the project root/client/src/constants/endpoints.js
 12. Replace the existing URL in the root constant to the value of the copied URL with no forward slashes appended to the end of the URL